apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

      same VLAN can be created

    -  **Associated Network**: The L2 or Isolated network this private gateway is associated to.
-This private gateway network will use the same VLAN as associated network.
+This private network will use the same VLAN as the associated network.

    -  **ACL**: Controls both ingress and egress traffic on a VPC private gateway.
 By default, all the traffic is blocked.